 The final stage of work on the landing page was the animation of the presented layouts, accomplished by motion designer Kirill Erokhin.

 The static variants of pages have different colors of the background, but in the final animated version, all pages are united with one color.
 Smooth animation adds the dynamic nature of traveling and supports the feeling of consistent interaction.
-Navigation through the pages can be accomplished in two ways: via navigation button and with the help of progress bar placed on the top of the page.
+Navigation through the pages can be accomplished in two ways: via the navigation button and with the help of a progress bar placed on the top of the page.
 They both use the same contrast color to keep the visual consistency and make all the ways of navigation clear.

 As we can see, despite the fact that all cities differ by style and energy they bring, the designer managed to keep them in a single tone creating the feeling of the website unity.
-Moreover, such a construction of the landing page makes it flexible for further alterations, for example, adding more pages of the cities which are particularly popular with readers of the website.
+Moreover, such a construction of the landing page makes it flexible for further alterations, for example, adding more pages of the cities that are particularly popular with readers of the website.